 Each of the three cottages will be a true home, centered on a beautiful hearth that promotes a warm and inviting environment.
 Nearby is an open kitchen, den/library, and 10 to 12 private suites, each with its own bathroom.
 The small scale and single level design eliminates stairs, long hallways, and elevators.
-Two of the homes will provide assisted living care; one cottage will be specially designed and operated for those with severe memory impairment.
+Two of the homes will provide personal care care; one cottage will be specially designed and operated for those with severe memory impairment.

 Combining the “small house” organizational model and the loving care displayed by true Christians will result in a truly special environment.
 Residents will have autonomy, choice, privacy, and opportunities for close relationships between the residents and staff.

 Nursing professionals provide clinical support around the clock in a discrete way, allowing residents to live life according to their own terms and schedules.
 The 32-room home will be licensed by the State of Pennsylvania and will accommodate up to 40 residents in a fully staffed environment designed to allow “aging in place.”

 The activities at Legacy Place Cottages will be diverse and plentiful.
 The normal